 Prior to joining the Practice Sights, Jackie was responsible for coordinating with the NC Office of Rural Health and the Sheps Center to pilot and then manage the ongoing collection of retention data.
 As a Coordinator for the NC Medical Society Foundation’s Community Practitioner Program, she administered questionnaires to physicians and medical practices to evaluate the program’s impact on retention.

 Jackie received a Certificate in Nonprofit Management in 2015 from Duke University.

 Rural Forward NC

-Calvin Allen joined Rural Forward NC as their first Director in October 2014.
-In his role as director, Calvin supervises staff, sets program vision and direction.
-He manages key state and national relationships and provides technical assistance and support in Healthy Places NC counties.
+Calvin Allen joined FHLI’s Rural Forward NC program as its first director in October 2014.
+Calvin supervises staff, sets program vision and direction.
+He also manages key state and national relationships, and provides technical assistance and support in Healthy Places NC counties.

-Prior to joining Rural Forward NC, Calvin has worked in the nonprofit sector as an administrator, trainer, facilitator, advocate, and consultant, primarily around rural economic development.
-Most recently, he worked for the Golden LEAF Foundation’s community grants making programs for three years as a program officer and three prior years as a consultant.
+Prior to joining Rural Forward NC, Calvin worked in the nonprofit sector as an administrator, trainer, facilitator, advocate, and consultant, primarily around rural economic development.
+Most recently, he worked for the Golden LEAF Foundation’s community grant-making programs for three years as a program officer, and three prior years as a consultant.
 He was also the associate director at the Southern Rural Development Initiative, helping small towns become economically sustainable without having to become urban.